AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Model Architecture

-#### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the **Model Architecture** section of the Jupyter notebook.

 I started with the LeNet architecture provided straight from the lecture, adjusting for the input and output sizes.
 This gave unacceptable performance over-fitting results, thus a **dropout layer** was added before each activation.